Tyler Alpern, Gallery 5

 The landscape is painted on a collage of cards that collapse from stable rows as the image moves down.
 Not on ly a comment on the fragility of the natural environment, but also on our ability to recognize the value of and preserve the unspoiled beauty that surrounds us.
 In this sad case, the goverment has covered up this magnificent veiw with fake rocks and plastic outhouses that could have been placed nearby out ot the view plane instead of in the forground of this magnificent backdrop!
 What makes sense on paper in Washington, is an absurd travesty in application on the once glorious site.

 Pyramid Peak and the Maroon Bells from Aspen Highlands in Colorado where I grew up.
 Almost this exact view was once used in a "Ski Utah" ad.
+This painting was a turning point for me, when I taught myself something about how to use organic pattern in unifying ways.

 5 Trees, Looking North.